8an3/bane-stack/README.md

       - A sidebar with collapsible submenus
       - A sidebar that collapses to icons
       - An inset sidebar with secondary navigation
-      -
----
-## portal Route
-- Dashbord
-- Default template route

----
-## __auth Route
-- login
-- logout

----
-## __client Route
-- client
-  - login ( using otp )
-  - logout
-  - dashboard

----

-## Auth

->user: johnwick@thecontinental.com
->password: daisy

-- Remix auth login ( this one is being used as the current auth config )
-- Remix auth logout ( ^ )
-- Sessions and authenticator configuration
-  - /components/auth/remix
-  - /modules/auth
-- OTP Login
-- OTP Logout
-- email & authenticating functionality
-- with its own sessions within the otp folder
-  - /components/auth/otp
-  - /modules/otp

-## Dev
-- categories that will get more content
-  - lofi - done just need to fix some of the sizing
-  - ecommerce
-  - hooks
-- still have one project to transfer content from, so there will more pages coming in for ecommerce, and other content derived from a CRM
-- convert any sections into reusable components

 >Added to project, have not added to UI